jestjs/jest/docs/Webpack.md

 ### Configuring Jest to find our files

 Now that Jest knows how to process our files, we need to tell it how to _find_ them.
-For webpack's `modulesDirectories`, and `extensions` options there are direct analogs in Jest's `moduleDirectories` and `moduleFileExtensions` options.
+For webpack's `modules`, and `extensions` options there are direct analogs in Jest's `moduleDirectories` and `moduleFileExtensions` options.

 ```json title="package.json"
 {